tjtang24/BIOS823/README.md

 ## Dependencies (Python 3)

+The `requirements.txt` file contains the Python packages dependencies for running the codes.
+The packages can be installed by running the following command:

 ```
 pip install -r requirements.txt
 ```

 ## Usage

-The final report `Report.pdf` is fully reproducible from the Jupyter Notebook and LaTeX document by following the below steps:
+The final report `Report.pdf` can be reproduced from the Jupyter Notebook and LaTeX document by following the below steps:

 - Create a `tables/` folder for `.csv` tables to be included in the report
 - Create a `figure/` folder for `.png` figures to be included in the report